1. What is "open data"

 You can for instance filter a dataset to keep just one country, one Thematic Objective, one fund; you can create charts or other types of visualizations to illustrate a report or to embed on a webpage.

-All the functionalities are accessible in the toolbar on the top right.
+All the functionalities are accessible in the toolbars indicated below.
 These are explained below.

 6.1 More views